mbabynames search ✿

 Justice Michelle

-"noble and strong" (Justice) meets "who is like God" (Michelle).
+"fairness" (Justice) meets "who is like God" (Michelle).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast